Have You Noticed Changes In Your Teen That Have Been Concerning You?

 Working with a trained teen counselor can help you understand your teen and learn to speak her language.
 Let me help you stay informed and keep up with the new and ever-changing trends and social media sites that your teenager is on.
 We understand the unique challenges facing teens today and can relate to your child in a way that you may not be able to.
 We have extensive experience working with adolescents who experience challenges with the

 - Negative Peer Group

-We can work with your child individually in order to get an accurate picture of the problem and help them discover better tools for coping.
-We can work with you, the parent, on improving communication and parenting skills in order to form a stronger relationship.
+I can work with your child individually in order to get an accurate picture of the problem and help them discover better tools for coping.
+I can work with you, the parent, on improving communication and parenting skills in order to form a stronger relationship.
 We can also work together as a family, breaking down communication barriers and serving as a facilitator for new and healthier ways to relate.
 Our sessions with teens and families are compassionate, non-judgmental and solution- focused.
 Your teen does want you in her life, even if she does not act like it.
 By working with us, we can help you rediscover your connection with that beautiful child that you know is still there.